Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 What would stop Farage getting rid of it?

-Or is he banking on people liking it, and maybe it does stop some boats and or people because people are kind of weird.
+And maybe it does stop some boats or people because people are kind of weird.

-I think that's a Hail Mary.
+I think it's a Hail Mary.

 Are they thinking that people will actually like it when it comes in and not want Farage?

-Are they thinking that Farage just won't be able to get rid of it when it's in or I think they don't realise that things have gone too far.
+Or are they thinking that Farage just won't be able to get rid of it when it's in order?

-He must be taking orders from Satan ultimately, because there's no one else.
+He must be taking orders from Satan ultimately because there's no one else.

 This is his life's work.